 The initial awkwardness we felt when talking about money for doing socially relevant work has been replaced by an innate comfort dignity, which has made us feel a greater pride in what we do.
 Perhaps this has been the deepest learning: understanding, intrinsically, the importance of both integral aspects of running an organization — the passionate direction of the work we do (the front wheel of the metaphorical bicycle), and the stability and longevity needed by the back wheel (financial resilience) — both of which are integral to springing forward as an organization.

 In very concrete terms, the insight from Spring's FIRE program led us to explore a type of funding that had previously seemed unapproachable by us as an organization working in the area of mental health and gender justice.
 We're proud to say that we've been able to expand our donor profile to include CSR funding for our gender sensitization training with Delhi's public transport drivers.

-The triangulation of government priorities, CSR funding and NGO implementation is now activated in eight other cities.
+The triangulation of government priorities, CSR funding and NGO implementation is now activated in over 30 cities, reaching more than 750,000 rickshaw, taxi and bus drivers since Manas started in 2014.
 And the private sector has started taking notice too: when Uber realized the impact of the program in 2018, they contacted Manas Foundation and said: "our drivers want to be trained by you."
-As of today, almost 10, 000 Uber drivers have received the gender sensitization training.
+Uber now makes gender sensitization training a requirement for drivers in almost 40 cities across India and as of 2020, Manas has trained over 50,000 Uber drivers.